Frequently Asked Questions

 What time is pick up?

-The children are up on the hill and ready to be picked up at 2:50, we like pick up staggered, arriving between 2:50 and 3:10 helps pick up run more smoothly.
-Younger children often prefer an earlier pickup.
+The children are up on the hill and ready to be picked up at 2:45, we like pick up staggered, arriving between 2:45- and 3:05 helps pick up run more smoothly.

 How do I keep up to date with what is happening at camp?

-The directors send newsletters every Sunday, and alerts as needed, please sign up to receive them.
-You may need to pull newsletters from Spam or Junk!
+The directors send a welcome email prior to your scheduled week, and alerts as needed.
 Head Counselors also send home a welcome letter with general information about themselves and the week every Monday.
-All newsletters are posted to the homepage as well so check there every Sunday if your inbox is empty.

 What should my child bring?